nautilus-dev/RDD-Extractor/README.md

 For more information about RDD visit: http://dbis.informatik.uni-freiburg.de/forschung/projekte/rdd/ There you also find the SP2bench tool to generate rdf datasets to use with the RDD-Extractor

-## Preconditions
+## Prerequisites
 This is tested with java 8 targeting compatibility with java 7.

 ## Usage
-For standalone usage run
-`java -jar RDD-extractor-0.0.2.jar`
+For standalone downlaod the `RDD-Extractor-0.0.2.jar` in the `target` folder and run `java -jar RDD-extractor-0.0.2.jar`

 Commandline arguments are displayed when invoked without them: